JuliaCollections/DataStructures.jl/doc/source/trie.rst

-  Trie(keys, values)                  # construct a Trie with the given keys and values Trie(keys)                          # construct a Trie{Void} with the given keys and with values = nothing Trie(kvs::AbstractVector{(K, V)})   # construct a Trie from the given vector of (key, value) pairs Trie(kvs::Associative{K, V})        # construct a Trie from the given associative structure
+  Trie(keys, values)                  # construct a Trie with the given keys and values Trie(keys)                          # construct a Trie{Void} with the given keys and with values = nothing Trie(kvs::AbstractVector{(K, V)})   # construct a Trie from the given vector of (key, value) pairs Trie(kvs::AbstractDict{K, V})        # construct a Trie from the given associative structure

 This package also provides an iterator ``path(t::Trie, str)`` for looping over all the nodes encountered in searching for the given string ``str``.